dtoczala/ibm-cloud-landing-page/README.md

 ### References for Further Reading
 - [Intro to Container, Storage, and Networking Resources on IBM Cloud](https://www.youtube.com/watch?v=cKv8MhVs7ME&index=3&list=PLmesOgYt3nKCfsXqx-A5k1bP7t146U4rz) - A 12 minute overview of the container, network, and storage services available on the IBM Cloud, part of [James Belton's](https://www.linkedin.com/in/jamesbelton/) [IBM CLoud Foundation Skills](https://www.youtube.com/playlist?list=PLmesOgYt3nKCfsXqx-A5k1bP7t146U4rz) series on YouTube.
 - [Container, Docker, Kubernetes Overview](https://console.bluemix.net/docs/containers/cs_ov.html#cs_ov) - From the IBM Cloud documentation.
 A simple place to learn the basic concepts.
+- [Kubernetes on the IBM Cloud](https://ibm-dte.mybluemix.net/container-service) - a series of educational modules that will help you become familiar with Kubernets and containers on the IBM Cloud.
 - [Best practices for organizing users, teams, applications](https://console.bluemix.net/docs/tutorials/users-teams-applications.html#best-practices-for-organizing-users-teams-applications) - a tutorial that will guide you through the process of establishing a project and providing a CICD development environment for your development teams.
 - [Kubernetes Service Policies](https://www.ibm.com/blogs/bluemix/2017/10/kubernetes-service-policies/) - Read this BEFORE you begin to deploy Kubernetes clusters into your environment.
 Failure to do so will result in your clusters being visible globally in your account.
 [David Callies](https://www.ibm.com/blogs/bluemix/author/dbcallieus-ibm-com/) post explains how to define and setup policies for your Kubernetes clusters.
 You'll thank us later.
 - [Speed deployment on Kubernetes with Helm Chart – Quick YAML example from scratch](https://www.ibm.com/blogs/bluemix/2017/10/quick-example-helm-chart-for-kubernetes/) - Great hands-on tutorial on using containers, Kubernetes, and Helm to deploy a simple application.